Supra Matrix Function Centralities

 Matrix Size and Sparsity

-• Small networks (< 100 node-layer pairs): Dense computation is faster
+• Small networks (< 100 node-layer pairs): Dense computation is often faster

-• Large networks (> 1000 pairs): Only sparse computation is feasible
+• Large networks (> 1000 pairs): Use sparse computation only; dense methods quickly become infeasible

 Memory Usage